Can We Please Stop Pretending Tampons Don’t Exist?

+Despite our strides toward gender equality, it seems menstruation is still shameful, and must, at all costs, be hidden.

-At least once a month, I muster all of the courage I have and make the terrifying walk from my work desk to the bathroom.
+At least once a month, I muster all of the courage I have and make the terrifying walk from my work desk to the office restroom.

 This is a seriously covert and often stressful operation – simply because I happen to have my period.
 It requires rigid strategizing, meticulous planning, and serious stealth to make the 30-second sprint.

 I have to consider how I’m going to get my tampon from my handbag and into the palm of my hand without anyone seeing the flash of brightly colored plastic.
-Do I have pockets I can slip it into, or do I have to clutch the shameful piece of cotton in my balled up fist, praying no-one notices I’m headed to the bathroom with something hidden in my hand?
+Do I have pockets I can slip it into, or do I have to clutch the shameful piece of cotton in my balled up fist, praying no-one notices I’m headed to the restroom with something hidden in my hand?

 It’s been this way since commercial sanitary products began; starting with girls in highschool exchanging maxi-pads between hushed whispers and slights of hand befitting of a shady drug deal, and coming full circle with grown adult women bashfully whispering around office cubicles “Do you have a spare…tampon?”